 How to Choose a High-Yield Checking Account

-- Overdraft policies: Understand the institution’s policy on overdrafts.
-Some banks offer overdraft protection services, while others may charge hefty fees.
+- Overdraft policies: Learn how the bank handles overdrafts.
+Some offer fee-free protection, while others charge per incident.

 Alternatives to High-Yield Checking Accounts